Lyall/P3RFix/README.md

 This is a fix that adds custom resolutions, ultrawide support and more to Persona 3: Reload.<br />

 ## Features
+- Custom resolution support.
-- Ultrawide support.
+- Ultrawide/narrow aspect ratio support.
-- Correct FOV and aspect ratio.
+- FOV correction and option to increase FOV.
+- FPS uncap option.

 ## Installation
 - Grab the latest release of P3RFix from [here.](https://github.com/Lyall/P3RFix/releases)